laravel/spark-next-docs/src/spark-stripe/configuration.md

 }
 ```

-### Customizing Payment Methods Checkout
+### Customizing Payment Method Checkout

-Additionally to customizing the checkout experience when creating new subscriptions, you may also customize the checkout session when adding new payment methods.
-This is done in the same fashion as above but with the `paymentMethodSessionOptions` callback that accepts a `$billable` instance:
+In addition to customizing the checkout experience when creating new subscriptions, you may also customize the checkout session when adding new payment methods.
+This can be accomplished using the `paymentMethodSessionOptions` method.
+Typically, you should invoke Spark's `paymentMethodSessionOptions` method in the `boot` method of your `SparkServiceProvider` class.

 ```php
 use App\Models\User;